glasgowm148/ergonaut-handbook/Guides/Mining/Voting.md

 ______

 In addition to the above "everyday" changes that can be changed via on-chain miner voting, most things on Ergo can be changed via soft-forking protocol (90% support required).
 Ergo miners have the ability to adjust the emission macroeconomics, meaning the long term economic security of the protocol is up to miners to decide.

-One notable example of this is [EIP-0027](https://github.com/ergoplatform/eips/blob/master/eip-0027.md).
+> One notable example of this is [EIP-0027](https://github.com/ergoplatform/eips/blob/master/eip-0027.md).
+{.is-success}

 **Foundational Changes `Id 120`  require super majority (>90%) of votes to pass**:
 | ID | Description | Default | Step | Min | Max |